How to get more therapy clients without trying every marketing tactic at once.

 How "therapist near me" searches actually work

-76% of people who search for something local contact a business within 24 hours.
-When a client types "therapist near me," Google shows a map with three businesses before any website results.
-That map section is called the Local Pack, and it pulls from Google Business Profile, not from your website.
+When a client types "therapist near me," Google usually shows a map with a small group of businesses before many website results.
+That map section pulls from Google Business Profile, not from your website.

-An optimized Google Business Profile with reviews, photos, and complete information can generate more client inquiries than a Psychology Today listing.
+An optimized Google Business Profile with photos and complete information can generate more client inquiries than a Psychology Today listing.
 And it is free.

 If you do not show up on Google Maps when a client searches for therapy in your area, your Google Business Profile is either missing, incomplete, or unoptimized.
 Our Local SEO for Therapists guide walks through exactly how to fix this.